 Forfeitures of the non-vested portion of participant's account balances related to the Company's contributions may be used to offset future Company contributions.
-Forfeitures held in the Plan totaled \$11,139 at December 31, 2006 and 2005.
+Forfeitures held in the Plan totaled \$12,462 and \$11,139 at December 31, 2007 and 2006, respectively.